How to Boil Eggs Perfectly Every Time

 2. Put pan over high heat and bring water to a rolling boil.
 Remove pan from heat and cover.

 How long does it take to boil an egg?
 Well, actually, you want the water to come just to a boil but not stay there.
-Eggs exposed to high heat for a long time go through a chemical reaction that turns the yolks green!
+Eggs exposed to high heat for a long time go through a chemical reaction that turns the yolks green.
 So the answer to "How long do you boil hard boiled eggs?" is: pretty much not at all.
-Because the eggs cook in water that's not actually boiling, some people prefer the term "hard-cooked eggs" to hard-boiled eggs.
+Because the eggs cook in water that's not actually boiling, some people use the term "hard-cooked" instead of "hard-boiled" eggs.

-3. Let the eggs stand in the hot water for 14-17 minutes.
+3. Let the eggs stand in the hot water for 4 to 12 minutes, depending on how firm or set you want the yolks to be.

-4. Drain eggs and put in a bowl filled with ice water.
+4. Drain eggs immediately and put in a bowl filled with water and ice cubes.

-The ice water isn't just a nice-to-have; it cools the eggs down and prevents the green yolk problem.
-If you're planning to peel the eggs, like if you're chopping them for egg salad, crack them slightly before putting them in the ice water, and let them sit for an hour for maximum ease of peeling.
+Why ice water?
+It cools the eggs down and prevents the green yolk problem.
+(Chilled water isn't cold enough — you want cold water with lots of ice cubes floating in it.)
+If you're planning to peel the eggs, crack them slightly before putting them in the ice water and let them sit for an hour for maximum ease of peeling.

 How to Hard Cook Eggs in the Oven

-How to Hard Cook Eggs in the Pressure Cooker
+How to Cook Hard Boiled Eggs in the Pressure Cooker

 And here's a cheat sheet full of tasty tricks for enjoying hard-boiled eggs sliced into soups, layered into sandwiches, blended into salad dressing, paired up with potatoes, and perfectly pickled!